JMorris1575/TeenRCIA/docs/building.rst

 #.
 Building the Welcome Page
 #.
 Building the Activity Page
 #.
-Build the Section Page with it's discussion area
+Building the Section Page with it's discussion area
 #.
-Build the Item input page.
+Building the Item input page.
 #.
-Build the Item edit page.
+Building the Item edit page.
 #.
-Build the Item delete page.
+Building the Item delete page.
 #.
-Build the Comment page.
+Building the Comment page.
 #.
-Build the Comment edit page.
+Building the Comment edit page.
 #.
-Build the Comment delete page.
+Building the Comment delete page.
 #.
 Consider adding a Response model to allow people to respond to individual comments.
 Build all three pages for it.

 Building the Welcome Page